2.1.2. IAM Policy Types (Identity-Based, Resource-Based, SCPs, Permissions Boundaries)

 - Purpose: For delegating permission management while enforcing guardrails.
 The effective permissions are the intersection of the identity-based policy and the permissions boundary.

-.
-Separately, you want to enforce a maximum set of permissions that any IAM user or role in Account A
+Scenario: You need to allow an IAM user in Account A to put objects into an S3 bucket in Account B. Separately, you want to enforce a maximum set of permissions that any IAM user or role in Account A can have.

 Reflection Question: How do different IAM policy types (Identity-Based, Resource-Based, SCPs, Permissions Boundaries) provide granular and layered control over access from various perspectives (e.g., granting permissions to an identity, defining access on a resource, setting maximum permissions across an organization), enabling comprehensive security across AWS accounts?